 b.
-Examples Using the Above-Mentioned Considerations.
+Examples Applying the Above-Mentioned Considerations.

-If the job duties being performed, as described on consecutive petitions, are the same, or the petitioner is unable to establish a specific, seasonal event or pattern that is tied to an employer's need for the services or labor as reflected on the consecutive petitions, then USCIS adjudicators will consider whether the need identified on the consecutive, back-to-back H-2A petitions, taken together, shows a permanent, non-seasonal need.
+If the job duties being performed, as described on consecutive or near-consecutive H-2A petitions, are the same, or the petitioner is unable to establish a specific, seasonal event or pattern that is tied to an employer's need for the services or labor as reflected on the consecutive or near consecutive petitions, then USCIS adjudicators will consider whether the need identified on those petitions, taken together, shows a permanent, non-seasonal need.
 When evaluating a petition, USCIS would generally consider the examples described below as substantial evidence to overcome DOL's temporary or seasonal need determination, unless there is additional evidence in the record that outweighs these examples and supports DOL's determination that the petitioner's need is temporary or seasonal.
-The following are examples of when USCIS may request additional evidence to establish the employer's need is temporary or seasonal, or in the absence of such evidence, deny a petition for failure to establish temporary or seasonal:7
+The following is a non-exhaustive list of examples of when USCIS may request additional evidence to establish that the employer's need is temporary or seasonal, or in the absence of such evidence, deny a petition for failure to establish a temporary or seasonal need:8

-- A petitioner files consecutive Form I-129 H-2A petitions for the same type of position, including job duties covering a continuous period of time that, in the totality, lasts more than a year without detailing extraordinary circumstances that may apply; or - A petitioner files consecutive Form I-129 H-2A petitions for workers performing the same job duties that cover a continuous period of time lasting more than a year, without detailing
+- A petitioner files consecutive Form I-129 H-2A petitions for the same type of position, including job duties covering a continuous period of time that, in the totality, lasts more than a year without detailing extraordinary circumstances that may apply; or - A petitioner files consecutive Form I-129 H-2A petitions for workers performing the same job duties that cover a continuous period of time lasting more than a year, without detailing how the length of time requested constitutes a distinct period of temporary need, or is seasonal in that it is tied to a certain time each year by a predictable event or pattern.9